10 Ways Cultural Identity Has Influenced Caribbean Art

 - Costa Rica (dia de las culture) ‘Columbus Day’ celebrates the day on which Christopher Columbus reached the Americas, October 12, 1492.
 People from different cultures merge by dancing and singing together.

 3. Food’s Influence on Caribbean Art

-The Caribbean cuisine consists of culinary influences from Africa, France, Spain, India, Dutch, America, Britain, and Asia.
-It mostly includes seafood, chicken, and steak.
+The cuisine of the Caribbean is influenced by Africa, France, Spain, India, the Dutch, America, the United Kingdom, and Asia.
+It primarily consists of seafood, chicken, and steak.

-Also, people living in Spanish influenced regions of the Caribbean eat a lot of spicy and flavoured foods.
+People in Spanish-influenced Caribbean regions also eat a lot of spicy and flavorful foods.

 4. Influence of Performing Arts

-Various traditional arts are performed characteristic of various cultures and regions.
-Some of the most famous are as follows.
+Various traditional arts representative of various cultures and regions are performed.
+Some of the most well-known are as follows:

 - Reggae Sumfest music festival (Jamaican culture) is a weeklong festival located in Montego Bay.
 Many consider this to be the greatest reggae show on earth, characterised by colourful parades outfit and loud music.

 - Merengue, a combination of two dances, the African and the French Minuet.